Capture their attention with fun songs and fingerplays for preschoolers about spring!

 - Aaand…. even articulation

-Tips for using songs and fingerplays for language development
+Tips for using songs and fingerplays for preschool language development

 - Repetition is your friend: Repeating words and phrases in songs offers multiple opportunities to practice.
 Don’t sing the song or do that fingerplay just once.
 Enjoy the same one several times during your session and again over multiple sessions.
 Repetition is powerful!